 - CaixaForum Sevilla, Spain

 Only one author per selected abstract will be invited to attend this conference.
 Please do not book your travel and accommodation until you have received an invitation.
-Only invited delegates will be able to attend the conference.

 To join the conversation, please use #smartspecialisation.